 What does mastery mean to you?

 I know that in this lifetime I’m never going to fully master anything.
-So it becomes a daily process of practice, repetition and polishing.
-I also make sure I’m using all my gifts regularly because your skills don’t turn into knowledge and wisdom if you’re not applying what you’re learning.
+So it becomes a daily process of practice, repetition, improving and polishing.
+I also make sure I’m using all my gifts regularly.
+They don’t turn into knowledge and wisdom if you’re not applying them.
 I’m always eager to learn new things.
-To me, true mastery is being open to continuous growth and discovery, and then finding new and creative ways to share this.
-If you recognize that you don’t really know a lot, that’s a good starting place.
+To me, true mastery is being open to continuously grow and discover, and to then find new and creative ways to share it.
+Recognizing that you don’t really know that much is a good starting place.

 Enjoy this interview?
 Then check back regularly for the latest installments in our Mastery series, featuring the likes of Jimmy Chin, Travis Rice and Ian Walsh.